MK2112/guardian-sync/README.md

    }
    ```

-   **Notes:**
-   - Use `sync_folder.path` to specify the full path to your cloud sync folder (e.g. for DropBox, Google Drive, SyncThing, etc.)
+   - Use `sync_folder.path` to specify the full path to your cloud sync folder
    - Set `pgp.key_name` to the name you used when creating your PGP key
-   - Leave `pgp.passphrase` empty to be prompted each time, or set it for automatic operation (less secure)
+   - Leave `pgp.passphrase` empty to be prompted each time *(functionality beyond this is under development)*
-   - Set `pgp.always_trust` to `true` only if you understand the risks; by default it is `false` for better security
+   - Set `pgp.always_trust` to `true` *only* if you understand the risks, by default it is `false`
    - Persisted logging is optional:
      - Set `log_file` to a path (e.g. `"guardian-sync.log"`) to enable file logging
      - Set `log_file` to `null` to disable file logging entirely (only console logs)
-   - All files in the monitored directory, including hidden files, are encrypted and synced.
+   - All files in the monitored directory are encrypted and synced
-   - The tool automatically handles file overwrites and creates conflict files if both local and remote versions change independently.
+   - The tool automatically handles file overwrites and creates conflict files if both local and remote versions change independently

 ## Usage